amyyzhou/probabilistic-factorial-method/README.md

 * **Gene Selection:** 10 landmark genes were randomly selected for detailed modeling.
 * **Regression Model:** Ridge Regression (with `alpha=1.0`) was used to fit the models.

+### Limitation
+The R-squared and MSE metrics presented here rely on in-sample evaluation, a decision driven by two factors.
+1. The primary goal was to validate the implementation of the probabilistic factorial design method with its Fourier basis construction in a real-world context.
+2. An initial misunderstanding of data compatibility between LINCS L1000 Phase I and II (due to differences in perturbation structure, preprocessing like MODZ vs. COMPZ, and treatment metadata) precluded straightforward external validation.
+This realization, alongside computational constraints, led us to prioritize internal consistency for this initial phase.
+Future work will crucially involve implementing robust cross-validation strategies to assess model generalizability.

 ## Results Summary

 The Ridge regression models consistently achieved high R-squared values (ranging from 0.6698 to 0.9804), indicating strong predictive power of the drug features on gene expression changes.
 A key finding is the **predominance of pairwise drug-drug interaction effects** among the top estimated coefficients, highlighting the critical role of drug combinations.